mehedi457/CityDataBox/README.md

 ```
 GET /city/paris
 ```
-### This will return information about Dhaka, including its latitude, longitude, population, and more.
+### This will return information about Paris, including its latitude, longitude, population, and more.
 #
-#
 ```
 GET /city/all
 ```
 ### This will return a list of cities.
-#
 #
 ```
 /country/spain